iased/price-comparator/README.md

 - README.md

 ## Core functionality
-This application parses product and discount data from CSV files and links them using in-memory maps based on a composite key of productId and store.
-It exposes RESTful endpoints that allow retrieval of product information, all discounts, best discounts and newly added discounts.
-The data model separates products and discounts for modularity and scalability, while a central service efficiently binds them together for query operations.
+This application parses product and discount data from CSV files and links them using in-memory maps based on a composite key of `productId` and `store`.
+It exposes a set of RESTful API endpoints for:
+* Retrieving product information and associated discounts
+* Getting the best currently available discounts
+* Identifying newly added discounts
+* Viewing historical price trends for individual products

+The data model separates products and discounts for modularity and scalability, while a central service efficiently binds them together for query operations.\
+The price history functionality provides timestamped price data (including discounted prices) per product, allowing the frontend to visualize trends over time, filterable by store.

 ## API Endpoints
 ### **Get all products**